Diesen Beitrag gibt es auch auf Deutsch.

 Now, what does this examination conclude to?

 Also, if you, like me, strongly dislike Polyester fabrics, you want to pick either the Organic Cotton Sateen or the Cotton Poplin since those two – from the range of natural fabrics – DO print the colors best.
+Again, I have changed my opinion in particular about the Silky Faille (which IS polyester!) after it had been introduced.

 Another option is the Cotton Silk, but since that fabric has a sheen that is rather similar to dupioni silk, it may not be suitable for projects that require more matte fabrics – however it of course IS brilliant for projects that DO require that kind of sheen.